 World Vision's response

-So far, we have distributed emergency food packages to more than 65,000 refugees living in makeshift settlements in the Ukhia sub-district in Cox's Bazar.
-These food packages contain enough rice, lentils, salt, oil and sugar to last for two weeks.
+As at 4 December 2017, we have distributed food packages to 135,250 refugees living in makeshift settlements in Cox's Bazar.
+These contain enough rice, lentils, salt, oil and sugar to last for two weeks.

 The situation in Rakhine State

 On 25 August, conflict erupted in Myanmar's Rakhine State, sparking a security crackdown.
-Violence has driven more than 500,000 people, (most of whom identify as Rohingya) across the border into Bangladesh.
+Violence has driven more than 600,000 people (most of whom identify as Rohingya) across the border into Bangladesh.